fogex-js/fogex/README.md

 ## Contribution

-Fogex is under development, and is open to suggestions and contributions.
+Fogex library is under development, and is open to suggestions and contributions.

 It is publicly open for any contribution.
 Bug fixes, new features and extra modules are welcome.